CDKTF Architecture & Synthesis

 4.2 State Locking & Drift Detection

 Integrate CI/CD pre-flight checks to validate state consistency before apply.
 Run automated drift detection to surface configuration divergence early.
-Enforce state locking at the infrastructure layer, not just the CI runner level.

 5. Testing Boundaries & CI/CD Hooks